oracle-livelabs/oci-core/oci-fullstackdrs/drpg-create-add-members/drpg-create-add-members-ocw24.md

     Navigate back to the DR Protection group page; the status of DRPG should be active. **Make sure all the required members are added to the DRPG.**

 8. Now, we have added all the required members in the **mushop-phoenix** DRPG.
-It should show ATP Database and Load Balancer.
+It should ADB (Standby) Database and a Load Balancer.
 DRPG status will show as active.

     ![drpg members phoenix](./images/phoenix-allmembers-new1.png)